 North Carolina Administrative Law

-Agencies are part of the executive branch of the government.
-They are given the power to make law through rule-making and the power to resolve disputes through administrative adjudication, as well as the power to enforce their laws and decisions.
+Typically organized as part of the executive branch of the government, agencies are sometimes given the power to make law through rule-making and the power to resolve disputes through administrative adjudication, as well as the power to enforce their laws and decisions.

-The vast majority of agencies in North Carolina are subject to both the Federal and North Carolina Administrative Procedure Acts (APA).
+The vast majority of agencies in North Carolina are subject to the orth Carolina Administrative Procedure Acts (APA).
 The North Carolina APA is found in Chapter 150B of the North Carolina General Statutes.
 Article 2A contains the requirements for rule-making, which include comment and notice before adoption of a permanent rule.
 Articles 3 and 3A contain the requirements for administrative proceedings.

 The types of administrative resources discussed in this guide include: